m4teen/options-pricing/README.md

-# Financial Derivatives and Risk Management (Caltech)
+# Pricing Options with Mathematical Models (Caltech)

-This repository contains notes and supplementary materials for an advanced undergraduate course at Caltech on financial derivatives and risk management.
-The course explores the theory and application of options, futures, and other financial instruments used to hedge and price risk.
+This repository contains notes and supplementary materials for an advanced undergraduate course at Caltech on option pricing.

 ## Topics Covered